TKLeone/config/README.md

 oh-my-posh init pwsh --config 'C:\Users\username\AppData\Local\Programs\oh-my-posh\themes\rudolfs-light.omp.json' | Invoke-Expression <br><br>
 "rudolfs-light.omp.json" -- change to whatever theme you want.<br><br>

-if you want to edit theme you can go to the directory defined in the init file path and edit as you please.
+if you want to edit theme you can go to the file defined in the init file path and edit as you please.

 update theme:<br>
 C:\Users\username\Documents\PowerShell\Microsoft.PowerShell_profile.ps1<br>